activeyawcontrol/simrig-evolution/README.md

 ## Version 3.1.1: lol jk

 Mood: Ah fuck, the 34" LG doesn't really mount correctly to this SimLab single monitor mount.
+Like I could probably make it work with some adapters, but nah.

 Timeline: April 2020